anagha-chaudhari/anagha-chaudhari/README.md

 I work on systems where design decisions actually matter.

-► Stack I reach for: Python, Java, SQL (MySQL/PostgresSQL), Flask/FastAPI, JavaScript, MongoDB, Redis.
+► Stack I reach for: Python, Java, SQL (MySQL/PostgresSQL), Flask/FastAPI, JavaScript, MERN.
 Comfortable with Docker, CI pipelines and cloud - Microsoft Certified (AZ-900), hands-on knowledge of AWS and GCP.

 ► Currently in Final Year (2027).
 Expanding into Generative AI, ML and MLOps.